 Colon Health & Colorectal Cancer Screenings

-The colon is an immensely important organ in the human body.
-When colon health isn't top of mind, a number of symptoms may arise that can be difficult to ignore—and talking to your doctor about these symptoms may be imperative to your long-term health.
+The colon is a vital organ in the human body.
+When colon health isn't at the top of your mind, several symptoms may arise that can be difficult to ignore, and talking to your doctor about these symptoms may be imperative to your long-term health.

-Conditions such as irritable bowel syndrome, Crohn's disease, ulcerative colitis, and diverticular disease affect millions of Americans and can severely impact quality of life for those individuals.
+Conditions such as irritable bowel syndrome, Crohn's disease, ulcerative colitis, and diverticular disease affect millions of Americans and can severely impact the quality of life of those individuals.
 Colorectal cancer is the second leading cause of cancer death in the United States, and the National Cancer Institute estimates that 4.5% of men and women will be diagnosed with this life-threatening disease during their lifetimes.
-The highly skilled gastroenterology team at Hendricks Regional Health is committed to preventing, diagnosing and treating these conditions.
+The highly skilled gastroenterology team at Hendricks Regional Health is committed to preventing, diagnosing, and treating these conditions.

 About Colonoscopies